DaTE 2019, MarCH 29, 08:30-17:00 (Florence, italy)

-This tutorial will be highly interactive.
+This workshop will be highly interactive.
 Participants will install our tools and work with code examples running on real quantum hardware at IBM, all organized within Jupyter notebooks, throughout the afternoon.

-Slides from previous tutorial offering (ISCA 2018) linked below, videos available on Youtube
+Slides from previous offering (ISCA 2018) linked below, videos available on Youtube

 Intro and Research Challenges (Fred Chong)